MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/android-privacy-controls.md

 |Allow the use of connected experiences in Office that download online content |[Policy setting for connected experiences that download online content](manage-privacy-controls.md#policy-setting-for-connected-experiences-that-download-online-content)         |
 |Allow the use of additional optional connected experiences in Office |[Policy setting for optional connected experiences](manage-privacy-controls.md#policy-setting-for-optional-connected-experiences)|

-## Use Office cloud policy service to apply policy settings
+## Use Cloud Policy to apply policy settings

-To apply any of these 4 policy settings for Office on Android devices, you need to use the Office cloud policy service.
-For more information on using the Office cloud policy service, see [Overview of the Office cloud policy service](../admincenter/overview-office-cloud-policy-service.md).
+To apply any of these 4 policy settings for Office on Android devices, you need to use Cloud Policy.
+For more information on using Cloud Policy, see [Overview of Cloud Policy service for Microsoft 365](../admincenter/overview-cloud-policy.md).

 > [!NOTE]
-> If you previously used Office cloud policy service to configure these policy settings for Office on devices running Windows, those same settings will apply to Office on Android devices.
-For that to happen, you just need to sign in to the Office cloud policy service and the service will apply the settings automatically to Office on Android devices.
+> If you previously used Cloud Policy to configure these policy settings for Office on devices running Windows, those same settings will apply to Office on Android devices.
+For that to happen, you just need to sign in to Cloud Policy and the service will apply the settings automatically to Office on Android devices.